nu7hatch/desantapp/README.md

 from ships and also aircraft and able to fight.
 </blockquote>

+# Desant - Open source landing pages!

-But this _Desant_ is an open source, neat landing page application.
+_Desant_ is an open source, neat landing page application.
 It's simple to use, customize and extend to your needs.
 There's an awesome admin area too - it will give you all the information and statistics you need.